JonStudders/available_updates_d7/README.md

 Creates an endpoint which returns all available updates.

-No intention to allow for Drupal 8/9 use https://www.drupal.org/project/available_updates instead.
+No intention to allow for Drupal 8/9 please use https://www.drupal.org/project/available_updates instead.